Rock1965/programming_concepts_for_children/README.md

 # Programming concepts for children
-What and when to teach to prepare children for programming
+What and when to teach to prepare children for programming.

 Feel free to contribute through the issue tracker or pull requests.

+This is just the first draft, work in progress, but I consider it useful already.

 | Concept | commands and command sequences |
 | ----- | ----- |